-The Gruagachs – of which the narrator’s heritage partakes – are a curious, merry folk whose stubbornness outpaces that of the wittiest mule.
-Terrible cooks they are, and among the trees they live – that is to say, among the immense hanging boughs of the trees of Leriell* – but for such small folk (the largest of them is only “mule’s height”), the measure of their hospitality is quite abundant.
-Travelers among these ‘sprites’ find them very welcoming.
+The Gruagachs – of which the narrator’s heritage partakes – are a curious, merry folke whose stubbornness outpaces that of the wittiest mule.
+Terrible cooks they are, and among the trees they live – that is to say, among the immense hanging boughs of the trees of Leriell** – but for such small folke (the largest of them is only ‘badger’s height’), the measure of their hospitality is quite abundant.
+Travellers among these ‘sprites’ find them very welcoming.
 Gruagachs are indeed not Sprites, although it is just to say that both ilks dwell among forest and hills; those Wee-Folke are nigh-invisible by means of their astonishing quickness; what is more, their voices are like a spilling brook, and the laughter of a merry, bubbling stream amidst a tell-tale, so that it is nearly impossible to pinpoint whether one has actually heard one or is presently going mad.
 Sprites, unlike the Gruagachs, may also materialise into other forms or objects and mischievously irk passer-byes with a lot of clishmaclaver – this art they call Mimicking.

-*Elindrak – dark-haired; dark-eyed; first council of the north
+*Elindrak – dark-haired; dark-eyed; First Council of the North

-* Telenir – blonde; amber-eyed; second council of the north
+* Telenir – blonde; amber-eyed; Second Council of the North

-*Breild – sturdy-built; sandy-complexioned; amber-eyed; blonde; third council of the west
+*Breild – sturdy-built; sandy-complexioned; amber-eyed; blonde; Third Council of the West

 *Tjadureiv/Shadow Range – the dividing range during the First Age between the Feldat Plains and Rulen; border the southern lands

-*War of Kin – war fought between Men and Glimmdrad in the First Age (994 F.A.)
+*War of Kin – war fought between Men and Glimmdrad in the First Age (994 I.A. / 2194 A.Æ.)